prateek30kwal/DemoRepo/README.md

 # DemoRepo
-This is my First Git Repositories
+This is my First Git Repositories.
+Author:
+Prateek Khandelwal